 D Fense Dust

-For complete results, use Walt's Yellow Jacket Kit (CB 80 and Evergreen Dust and duster).
+For complete results, use Walt's Yellow Jacket Kit (CB 80, Tempo Dust, and Hand duster).

 - Baits: Yellow Jacket Bait Stations